opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 ## Get fan redundancy

 Fans which are configured in a redundancy set should be available via the resource model.
+The fan speeds can be obtained via the ThermalSubsystem or Thermal resource, both are subordinate to the Chassis resource.
+The Thermal resource has been deprecated in favor of the ThermalSubsystem resource.

+The fan redundancy can be obtained via the ThermalSubsystem resource by retrieving the Fans collection resource.

+	GET /redfish/v1/Chassis/Ch-1/ThermalSubsystem/Fans

+The response message contains the following fragment.

+	{
+		"FanRedundancy": [
+			{
+				"RedundancyType: "NPlusM",
+				"RedundancyGroup": {
+					{
+						"@odata.id"://redfish/v1/Chassis/Ch-1/ThermalSubsystem/Fans/Bay1
+					},
+					{
+						"@odata.id"://redfish/v1/Chassis/Ch-1/ThermalSubsystem/Fans/Bay2
+					}
+				}
+			}
+		]
+	}

-The fans redundancy structure is obtained from Thermal resource.
+The fans redundancy can be obtained from Thermal resource.

 	GET /redfish/v1/Chassis/Ch-1/Thermal